Social Work

 • 10 credits of coursework specific to the Reading Specialist 5017 license (3 courses)

-Master of Arts in Education Online Reading Teacher (WI 1316)
+Master of Arts in Education Reading Teacher (WI 1316)

 Our reading teacher emphasis is designed for practicing educators who wish to increase their instructional skills and expand their knowledge and expertise in literacy and reading.
-Coursework prepares you to utilize research-based practices to assess, diagnose, and remediate struggling readers.
+Coursework prepares you to utilize research-based practices to assess, diagnose, and support struggling readers.
+All courses are offered online, but your final course is a four-day, on-campus seminar culminating with commencement.

 How many credits is a master’s in education reading teacher program?